Key takeaways

 Thyroid tumors.
 Both tirzepatide and semaglutide carry black box warnings about an increased risk of thyroid tumors, including a rare form of thyroid cancer (medullary thyroid carcinoma).

 Gallbladder disease.
-GLP-1s may increase the risk of gallbladder inflammation or gallstones, potentially due to the slower digestion that occurs on these medications.
+GLP-1s may increase the risk of gallbladder inflammation or gallstones, potentially due to the slower digestion that occurs with these medications.

 Kidney problems.
 People with existing kidney issues may notice worsening symptoms while taking these medications.